-Requisite: LJST110 or consent of the instructor.
 Limited to 30 students.
-Spring semester.
-Senior Lecturer Delaney.2015-16: Offered in Spring 2016
+Fall semester.
+Senior Lecturer Delaney.2016-17: Offered in Fall 2016

 (Analytic Seminar) Interpretation lies at the center of much legal and literary activity.
 Both law and literature are in the business of making sense of texts--statutes, constitutions, poems or stories.
 Both disciplines confront similar questions regarding the nature of interpretive practice: Should interpretation always be directed to recovering the intent of the author?
 If we abandon intentionalism as a theory of textual meaning, how do we judge the “excellence” of our interpretations?
 How can the critic or judge continue to claim to read in an authoritative manner in the face of interpretive plurality?
 In the last few years, a remarkable dialogue has burgeoned between law and literature as both disciplines have grappled with life in a world in which “there are no facts, only interpretations.”
 This seminar will examine contemporary theories of interpretation as they inform legal and literary understandings.
 Readings will include works of literature (Hemingway, Kafka, Woolf) and court cases, as well as contributions by theorists of interpretation such as Spinoza, Dilthey, Freud, Geertz, Kermode, Dworkin, and Sontag.

-Requisite: LJST110 or consent of the instructor.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Hussain.2015-16: Not offered
+Spring semester.
+Professor Douglas.2016-17: Not offered